 Sanhamitta Day honors the Arahant Ven.
 Sanghamitta (daughter of King Ashoka) for her travels to Sri Lanka to spread the Dhamma there and set-up the Bhikkhuni Order in Sri Lanka.
 It occurs on the Full Moon day of December.
 She came to Sri Lanka with a sapling of the Bodhi Tree, the same tree that the Buddha attained enlightenment under.

 On this day a lady member is nominated to represent Sanghamitta to carry a Bodhi sampling, leading a group of ladies in full white attire and go around the temple three times.

 Naga Puspa Tree

-A Naga Puspa (Dragon-flower) Tree stands besides the Bodhi Tree in Mangala Vihara.
+A Naga Puspa Tree (also known as Dragon-flower, Mesua ferrea, the Sri Lankan ironwood, Indian rose chestnut, or cobra’s saffron) stands besides the Bodhi Tree in Mangala Vihara.
 The Naga Puspa is widely believed to be the chosen species of tree under which the future Buddha, Metteyya (Pali) or Maitreya (sanskrit) will gain enlightenment.